 GROUP CLASSES provide another essential part of the Suzuki curriculum, providing an opportunity for students in the program to play, learn, and review the material together.
 Group classes build ensemble skills, interpersonal skills, and provide opportunities to practice performing.

 CONCERTS give students opportunities to share their playing with family and friends, and celebrate the fruits of their hard work.
 Students perform both solo recitals and as a group.

-Fall semester recital: Wednesday, January 23 at 5:30 pm; St. John's Church, Jamaica Plain
+Spring semester recital: Wednesday, May 29 at 5:30 pm; St. John's Church, Jamaica Plain

 PRACTICING at home on a daily basis is essential.
 Violin is a complicated instrument requiring consistent practice to build the skills necessary to play.
 Parents of young beginners are expected to practice with their child, using their notes from the private lesson.
 Consistent daily practice builds not only strong skills but motivation and progress.

 LISTENING to music at home surrounds students with music, and enables them to learn by ear from the beginning.
 The Suzuki material is available on CD and through online music services, and provides an excellent model of violin playing.
 Once students have learned the mechanics of the instrument, they learn their new songs by ear, before even learning to read music.
 As with practicing, consistent daily listening is essential and can not be substituted for or crammed.

 COMMUNITY is one of the great assets of a Suzuki education.
 Group classes and performances foster a local community of parents, students, and families in the program.
 Students are encouraged and empowered to serve their greater community through performances.
 Suzuki families are also part of the international Suzuki community, which provides resources and common experience from the local level, to the Massachusetts Suzuki Association, the Suzuki Association of the Americas, and other global Suzuki associations.